nrajmalwar/EVA-Projects/Session 18/Readme.md

 # Face Recognition

+Run the face detector model on a video of self-

 1. dlib face detector
 2. Align the face using 5 point detector
 3. 68-pt landmark on aligned faces